Free Shipping on orders over $68

 Here’s A Detailed Step-by-Step breakdown of How Soap Cleans:

 Amphiphilic Molecules: Soap molecules possess a unique structure characterized as “amphiphilic.”
 This means that each soap molecule has two distinct ends with different properties.
-One end is hydrophilic, which loves water, while the other end is hydrophobic, which repels water but is attracted to oils and grease.
+One end attracts water, while the other repels it but bonds with oils and grease.

 Hydrophilic Head: The hydrophilic head of a soap molecule is the part that is drawn to water.
 This attraction allows the soap to dissolve and interact with water molecules, making it an essential component in the cleaning process.
 The head interacts with the polar nature of water, allowing the soap to disperse in aqueous solutions.

-Hydrophobic Tail: Conversely, the hydrophobic tail of a soap molecule is repelled by water but is attracted to oils, fats, and grease.
-This part of the molecule is crucial because it allows soap to bond with non-polar substances such as oil and dirt, which are typically insoluble in water.
+Hydrophobic Tail: The hydrophobic tail of a soap molecule is pushed away by water while being drawn towards oils, fats, and grease.
+This part of the molecule is crucial because it allows soap to bond with nonpolar substances such as oil and dirt, which are typically insoluble in water.

 Trapping Dirt: The process of trapping dirt occurs as the hydrophobic tails of the soap molecules surround the oil and grease particles, effectively encapsulating them within the center of the micelle.
 The hydrophilic heads remain in contact with the water, which allows the micelle to remain suspended in the solution.